top of page

 TEACHING PHILOSOPHY

 Teaching is deeply gratifying for me.
 The opportunity to touch and transform students continually replenishes and inspires my own work, creating a cyclical process.
 I strive to balance psychological, philosophical, practical, and artistic concerns, adapting my approach to meet the specific needs of each student.
-My goal is to help students become motivated, curious, and self-aware, while providing them the tools to ultimately teach themselves.
+My goal is to help students become motivated, curious, and self-aware, while giving them the tools to ultimately teach themselves and to develop a strong, resilient artistic identity.

-I have been fortunate to work with a diverse group of students at the undergraduate, graduate, and pre-college levels.
-In lessons, I emphasize self-motivation through inspiration, awareness of physical and mental habits, confidence through consistent goal-setting, focused use of creative energies, and a natural approach to piano-playing.
-If love for music is cultivated, then commitment, determination, and creativity follow naturally.
-Enthusing students to seek music on their own terms is more beneficial than imposing expectations through fear, though I do demand discipline and maximum effort to prepare them for auditions, competitions, performances, and professional life.
+I have been fortunate to work with a diverse group of students at the pre-college, undergraduate, and graduate levels.
+In lessons, I emphasize self-motivation through inspiration, awareness of physical and mental habits, confidence through consistent goal-setting, focused use of creative energy, and a natural approach to piano playing.
+If a love for music is cultivated, then commitment, determination, and creativity follow naturally.
+Encouraging students to seek music on their own terms is more effective than imposing expectations through fear, though I do demand discipline and maximum effort in preparation for auditions, competitions, performances, recordings, and professional life.

 MASTERCLASSES PRESENTED